-Ms. Boatman-Patterson stated that she wanted to remind the Board that on the bond side, there were some unsharpened efficiency measures which she believed contributed to the increased production and developers began "sharpening their pencils," which in turn allowed the board to get "more bigger bang for our investment."
-Furthermore, Ms. Boatman-Patterson stated that the bonds have a measurement in the scoring that allowed to measure the amount of bonds per unit.
+Ms. Boatman-Patterson stated that she wanted to remind the Board that on the bond side, there were some efficiency measures which she believed contributed to the increased production and developers began "sharpening their pencils," which in turn allowed the board to get "more bigger bang for our investment."
+Furthermore, Ms. Boatman-Patterson stated that the bonds have a measurement for efficiency to measure the amount of bonds per unit.
 Lastly, she mentioned that this is new for developers and it had been difficult for some to grasp, and stated "but in this era of increased need and fewer and fewer resources, we all have to come together and figure out how to be more efficient."